Do you feel like your or your teammates’ communication efforts often get misunderstood?

 To start, here are a few steps you can follow:

-- Listen carefully and make sure everyone gets a word and an opportunity to share their side of the story.
+- Listen carefully.
+Make sure everyone gets an opportunity to share their side of the story.

-- Try to determine the solution that works for everyone involved.
+- Try to determine the solution that works for everyone.

-If you want to get better at conflict resolution, check out:
+If you want to get better at conflict resolution, check out the following blog:

 Being dependable means you can be trusted to do something and people can count on you.
-Many employers consider it to be one of the best qualities for an employee to have, according to an Indeed article.
+A study by Google on team effectiveness, known as Project Aristotle, lists dependability among the best employee qualities.

-How to be considered a dependable person?
-Here are a few things you can do:
+How can you become a more dependable person?
+A few things you can do are:

-- Never miss a deadline — and if something unexpected happens and you can’t make it, let your team know as soon as you can.
+- Never miss a deadline.
+If something unexpected happens and you can’t make it, let your team know as soon as you can.

 - Follow the company’s policies — they are there for a reason.